1. Welcome to the PanelWizard

 As you change selections, you will be able to see the Panel Load and Remaining Capacity change in real time, below the table.

-Appliance Type Name Panel Amps (240V) CF Cost Range Details
+Appliance Type Description CF Cost Range Details

 Total Cost Range: -